brleony/project3/README.md

 This website is part of my homework for the course Web Programming with Python and JavaScript.
 It is a website for a pizza restaurant in Cambridge, MA.
 Basic information about the restaurant can be found on the site.
 The site can also be used to view the menu.
-After creating an account, users can add items to their shopping cart.
+After creating an account, users can add items to their shopping cart and order these items.
+User can view their past orders and staff can view past orders by all users.

 ## Folders